top of page

 Labor & Birth Support

 Birth Day time!
 Once labor begins, I provide unlimited text and phone support until I join you in person with my handy bag of labor tools.
 Then, I implement everything we discussed at our prenatals, supporting you in the way you and your partner want to be supported, from physical comfort measures, to emotional support, to advocacy.
-I stay with you until approximately two hours after your baby is born, (ie., once everyone has been fed).
+I stay with you until approximately two hours after your baby has been born.

 8